top of page

 Selectivity: Open

 USC Viterbi's SHINE students have the chance to join a research team for seven weeks.
 In a team, you can discover how engineering addresses our real-world problems in various fields, including aerospace.
-Students will work in experimental lab work or computational research while pursuing the lab projects of cutting-edge technology.
+Students will work in experimental lab work or computational research while pursuing lab projects of cutting-edge technology.
 In addition, the community of SHINE is incredibly strong, as social and intellectual networking, college prep tips, and extensive experience in science communication will be provided.

 Costs: $5,750, scholarships available